upwork-coding-challenges/api-course-interview/Readme.md

 Given that this task is fairly complex and you have a limited amount of time it is okay not to finish everything before you submit.
 For instance, in the example I have laid out a course outline and 3 lesson folders, but you'll notice only 1 of them is actually complete ("Imperative vs Functional Programming"), and the rest are stubs.
 This is to demonstrate what an incomplete submission might look like.

+<strong>It is very important that you do this work on a separate git branch.
+Do NOT push directly to the main branch.
+See the "How to submit" section later in this document for more details. </strong>

 ## The steps

 You may perform this task in whatever way you like, but if you get stuck here is the order I would recommend doing things: